RicoJia/ricojia.github.io/_posts/2024/2024-06-04-autonomous-vehicle-intro.markdown

 There are two main differences between L2 and L4:

-- L2 allows the human driver to take over, L4 does not
+- L2 allows the human driver to take over, L4 does not.
-- In most cases, L2 does not guarantee driving autonomy, but L4 does.
+- In most cases, L2 generally requires clear vision of lanes, and does not guarantee driving autonomy.
+L4 however, does.

 ## Current Market Situation (Circa 2021)